I Might Be Wrong: Live Recordings: Reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from critics, I Might Be Wrong has an average score of 76 based on 16 reviews, indicating "generally favourable reviews".

 The Entertainment.ie critic Andrew Lynch wrote: "Unlike most live albums, this one captures some of the excitement of actually being there and gives Radiohead back the human dimension they've recently been in danger of losing."
 Stephen Thompson of The A.V.
 Club wrote that the album "cast new light" on Kid A and Amnesiac.
 In Rolling Stone, Jonah Weiner described it as "explosively raw", praising the "twisty, insular" performance of "Idioteque" and Yorke's "beautifully chilling" vocals on "Like Spinning Plates".
 Matt LeMay of Pitchfork also praised "Like Spinning Plates", saying it showcased Radiohead's "songwriting virtuosity rather than their sonic adventurousness".

 LeMay said the performance of "True Love Waits" was "absolutely gorgeous" and that the song "holds its own" against any on Radiohead's 1997 album OK Computer.
 He felt it justified the release of the live album, along with "Like Spinning Plates".
 Ted Kessler of NME praised Yorke's vocals on "True Love Waits" as "clear and true".
-However, the critic Mac Randall felt the performance, with "whiny" vocals, was inferior to a widely shared bootleg version.
+However, the critic Mac Randall felt Yorke's vocals were "whiny" and that the performance was inferior to a widely shared bootleg.
 He wrote: "One gets the feeling that this was a song Radiohead knew they liked and knew audiences liked but the band never came to grips with an arrangement for it; finally they threw up their hands, putting it out as it is."

 Several critics felt I Might Be Wrong was too short.
 Thompson found it "marred by characteristically unrevealing packaging and inexplicable brevity".
-Randall wrote that its brevity made it "something of a letdown", and that the lack of earlier Radiohead songs meant it did not capture "anywhere near the scope of a real Radiohead concert".
+Randall wrote that its brevity made it "something of a letdown", and that the lack of older songs meant it did not capture "anywhere near the scope of a real Radiohead concert".
 LeMay also criticised the lack of older songs, and said the album had the feeling of a "promotional item" for Kid A and Amnesiac.
-Sam Samuelson of AllMusic suggested it could instead have been packaged with Amnesiac as a complete package from the Kid A sessions, rather than a "couple of thrown-together releases".
+Sam Samuelson of AllMusic suggested it could instead have been packaged with Amnesiac as a complete package from the Kid A sessions rather than a "couple of thrown-together releases".